Quaternion-Domain Super MDS for Robust 3D Localization: Conclusion

 First, using \eqref{eq:q_v_AT}, $\bm{K}_{2}$ can be rewritten as

 Next, \ac{MRC} is applied to suppress the influence of $\bm{\nu}_{\mathrm{AA}}$ on the right-hand side, resulting in

-Finally, taking into account the non-commutativity of both matrix and quaternion multiplications, we solve \eqref{eq:MRC} for $\bm{\chi}_{\mathrm{T}}$, thereby obtaining a closed-form expression for the estimated \ac{TN} coordinates:
+Finally, taking into account the non-commutativity of both matrix and quaternion multiplications, \eqref{eq:MRC} is solved for $\bm{\chi}_{\mathrm{T}}$, thereby yielding a closed-form expression for the estimated \ac{TN} coordinates{\footnote{ {Since the condition $\bm{B}_{\mathrm{AT}}^\mathsf{T}\bm{B}_{\mathrm{AT}} = N_{\mathrm{A}}\bm{I}_{N_{\mathrm{T}}}$ is satisfied, the calculation of the Moore-Penrose pseudo-inverse does not require explicit matrix inversion; instead, it reduces to a scaled transpose operation.}}}:

-This low-complexity variant of the \ac{QD-SMDS} algorithm is hereafter referred to as \textit{\ac{QD-MRC-SMDS}}, with its pseudo-code provided in Algorithm \ref{alg:MRC-SMDS}.
-Compared to the original \ac{QD-SMDS}, \ac{QD-MRC-SMDS} significantly reduces computational complexity by eliminating expensive operations such as \ac{QSVD}, matrix inversion, and Procrustes transformation.
+This low-complexity variant of the \ac{QD-SMDS} algorithm is hereafter referred to as \textit{\ac{QD-MRC-SMDS}}, and its pseudo-code is provided in Algorithm \ref{alg:MRC-SMDS}.
+Compared with the original \ac{QD-SMDS}, \ac{QD-MRC-SMDS} significantly reduces { the overall} complexity by eliminating expensive operations such as \ac{QSVD}, matrix inversion, and Procrustes transformation.
 Instead, it enables direct coordinate estimation via simple quaternion-domain multiplications by utilizing a specific subset of the quaternion-domain \ac{GEK} matrix.